Research Department, New Naratif

 - 1 session of company-paid mental health therapy per month.

-New Naratif contracts are governed by UK law, on a consultancy basis, and typically are for one year at a time, renewable at the end of every financial year (31 March).
+New Naratif contracts are governed by UK law, on a consultancy basis.

 New Naratif is a not-for-profit, private company, limited by guarantee, registered in the United Kingdom and Malaysia, and headquartered in Kuala Lumpur.